 Carbohydrates retain water in the body, so when you eliminate them, you experience a significant water loss.

 This explains why some people have amazing weight loss results the first week on the keto diet, but it’s important to keep in mind that it’s mostly water.

 The problem with your body flushing out so much water is that much-needed electrolytes are flushed out too.
 An electrolyte imbalance can lead to fatigue, irritability, and depression…just to name a few.

 Unfortunately, simply drinking more water won’t be enough.
 In addition to drinking plenty of water, you must also replenish those electrolytes.

 Your body’s electrolytes are made up of several essential minerals, but for the purpose of the keto flu, we will focus on three specific minerals: Salt, Magnesium, and Potassium

-I think most of us grew up hearing too much salt it bad for our health.
+I think most of us grew up hearing that too much salt is bad for our health.
 And for anyone on the Standard American Diet, this is very true.
 Processed foods include an enormous amount of added salt.